Skyladd/FurnaceLock/README.md

 ##Permissions Down Below!

-furnacelock - Allows using basic ChestLock commands
+furnacelock - Allows using basic FurnaceLock commands

-furnacelock.op - Allows using the op ChestLock commands
+furnacelock.op - Allows using the op FurnaceLock commands

 ###To make this a usable .phar file use this website http://pmt.mcpe.me/